 The purpose of this section is to separate quantities recycled, used for energy recovery, treated, or released (including disposals) that are associated with normal or routine production operations from those that are not.
 While all quantities released, recycled, combusted for energy recovery, or treated may ultimately be preventable, this section separates the quantities that are more likely to be reduced or eliminated by process-oriented source reduction activities from those releases that are largely unpredictable and are less amenable to such source reduction activities.
-For example, spills that occur as a routine part of production operations and could be reduced or eliminated by improved handling, loading, or unloading procedures are included in the quantities reported in Section 8.1 through 8.7 as appropriate.
+For example, spills that occur as a routine part of production operations and could be reduced or eliminated by improved handling, loading, or unloading procedures are included in the quantities reported in Sections 8.1, 8.3, 8.5, and 8.7 as appropriate.
 A total loss of containment resulting from a tank rupture caused by a tornado would be included in the quantity reported in Section 8.8.

-If your facility's operations were impacted by COVID-19 during RY 2022, note that the waste management quantities due to such operational changes may not necessarily be considered "nonproduction-related waste."
-In circumstances where non-production activities occurred (e.g., a facility shutdown was required due to COVID-19, and certain waste management activities had to be shut down). those associated waste management quantities would be reported in Section 8.8.
-Any production-related waste management activities, including those in which production operations or quantities were changed due to COVID-19, must continue to be reported in the appropriate part of Sections 8.1-8.7.
+If your facility's operations were impacted by COVID-19 during RY 2023, note that the waste management quantities due to such operational changes may not necessarily be considered "non-production-related waste."
+In circumstances where non-production activities occurred (e.g., a facility shutdown was required due to COVID-19, and certain waste management activities had to be shut down), those associated waste management quantities would be reported in Section 8.8.
+Any production-related waste management activities, including those in which production operations or quantities were changed due to COVID-19, must continue to be reported in the appropriate part of Sections 8.1, 8.3, 8.5, and 8.7.